larq/compute-engine/docs/build.md

 We build the Larq Compute Engine (LCE) components inside a [docker](https://www.docker.com/) container.
-We also recommend to use [docker volumes](https://docs.docker.com/storage/volumes/) to migrate the build targets in-between the host machine and the container,
+We also recommend to use [docker volumes](https://docs.docker.com/storage/volumes/) to migrate the build targets in-between the host machine and the container.

-To be able to build the LCE Runtime and the LCE Converter's [`manylinux2010`](https://www.python.org/dev/peps/pep-0571/) compatible PIP package, we need to use the [`tensorflow/tensorflow:custom-op-ubuntu16`](https://hub.docker.com/r/tensorflow/tensorflow) image.
+To be able to build the LCE runtime and the LCE converter's [`manylinux2010`](https://www.python.org/dev/peps/pep-0571/) compatible PIP package, we need to use the [`tensorflow:custom-op-ubuntu16`](https://hub.docker.com/r/tensorflow/tensorflow) image.

 First, download the docker image: